cloudify-cosmo/cloudify-rest-docs/content/_deployment_groups.md

 * `deployment_ids`: remove the deployment specified by their IDs
 * `filter_id`: remove deployments returned by this filter
+* `filter_rules`: remove deployments returned by these filter rules
 * `deployments_from_group`: remove deployments belonging to the group given by this ID